OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-column.md

   :::ShTwoColumns
   ---
   ui:
-    wrapper: border-8 # show the border for the two columns
+    wrapper: border-8 bg-yellow-100 # show the border for the two columns with background color
   ---
   The footer can have
   a complex content